josithg-216/SM-A52-RRR/README.md

 ---

 # Note
-- This repo will be actively maintained , Changes will be done 3 days once , Everyone is welcomed to make changes
+- This repo will be actively maintained , Changes will be done 3 days once , Anyone is welcomed to make changes
 ---

 # Big Thanks to Samsung Developer and Modding Community